 Trade receivables are subject to credit limits, control and approval procedures in all the subsidiaries.
 Due to its large geographic base and number of customers, the Group is not exposed to material concentrations of credit risk on its trade receivables (see Note 7.1).
-Nevertheless, commercial counterparties are constantly monitored following the similar methodology used for financial counterparties.
+Nevertheless, commercial counterparties are constantly monitored in accordance with the same methodology used for financial counterparties.